exasol/public-knowledgebase/Environment-Management/SDDC_Documentation.md

 In this example, all nodes from DC1 failed and this will make the quorum of the cluster fail.
 In order to restore the quorum with the remaining nodes from DC2 the failed nodes need to be suspended (temporarily removed from the cluster quorum).

-> **NOTE:** It might take up to 60 seconds for the cluster to reevaluate the quorum and to recognize failed nodes.
+> **WARNING:** The below actions are critical.
+Ensure that you are only suspending 50% of the nodes and that you only suspend the nodes from one data center.
+Performing this action on both sides would lead to an inconsistent state and potential data corruption.
+Exercise extreme caution.
+It might take up to 60 seconds for the cluster to reevaluate the quorum and to recognize failed nodes.
 Reelections are constantly ongoing every couple of seconds.

 1. Use ConfD to suspend the failed nodes from DC1: